• Skip to primary navigation

 The galettes come out of the oven bright and colorful.
 Just top some more fresh herbs and a bit of fresh ground pepper to amp things up.

-This recipe makes 6 Heirloom Tomato & Grilled Corn Galettes with Cheddar Crust.
+6 Heirloom Tomato & Grilled Corn Galettes with Cheddar Crust

 This recipe makes 6 Heirloom Tomato & Grilled Corn Galettes with Cheddar Crust.
 Basically 6 personal pan pizzas but so much yummier.

-Sliced Heirloom Tomato & Grilled Corn Galettes with Cheddar Crust
+Sliced Tomato & Corn Galettes with Cheddar Crust

 Slice it up to share or eat a whole one yourself.

-Slices of Heirloom Tomato & Grilled Corn Galettes with Cheddar Crus
+Sliced of Tomato & Corn Galettes with Cheddar Crust

 All of that juicy, summery goodness is everything.